oldschoolgg/oldschoolbot/docs/src/content/docs/getting-started/wiki.md

 Currently, the only way to contribute to the new wiki is by editing files in [this folder on github](https://github.com/oldschoolgg/oldschoolbot/tree/master/docs/src/content/docs).
 You can make most simple edits by simply just editing the file directly on the Github website, and submitting it as a pull request.
 Bigger changes may require you install and run the wiki locally.

+## Style

+1. Succint/terse information
+2. Don't repeat information that is better seen just on the OSRS wiki (e.g. a list of all potions)
+3. Never manually write out long lists or data that the bot can automatically generate (e.g. combat achievements)

 ## Running the wiki locally

 1. Clone the repo